mathieufitzgerald/tab-switcher/README.md

 <img src="https://github.com/mathieufitzgerald/tab-switcher/assets/63452179/d801c31c-546c-48ad-b3fb-aebc43ecda99" alt="drawing" width="700"/>

 - NOTE: Make sure you are on your personal profile before doing this step.
-Unfortunately, due to how strict My school is with their profiel management, which is a very good thing by the way, personal profiel usage is needed.
+Unfortunately, due to how strict My school is with their profile management, which is a very good thing by the way, personal profile usage is needed.
 Head over to Google Chrome, and type in "'chrome://extensions'" in your search bar, and press Enter.

 <img src="https://github.com/mathieufitzgerald/tab-switcher/assets/63452179/98c6c726-f4a3-4c8d-b06b-f69240a70e38" alt="drawing" width="700"/>

 - Find where you extracted the main folder with all the files in.
 Take that folder and drag and drop it into chrome.
-This will install the extension to your chrome application.
+This will install the extension to your chrome extenstion(s) page.

 <img src="https://github.com/mathieufitzgerald/tab-switcher/assets/63452179/21dafcd0-c5db-4261-97fa-ae41b7f9d970" alt="drawing" width="700"/>